-An important aspect of my work involves exploring how early relationships and formative experiences influence the way we relate to ourselves and others in the present.
+An important part of my work involves exploring how early relationships and experiences influence the way we relate to ourselves and others in the present.
 I believe that a genuine therapeutic relationship — where you feel listened to, understood, and valued — can create the conditions for healing, personal growth, and new ways of experiencing relationships.

 I’m Helen Wczasek, a Systemic and Family Psychotherapist working with couples and families from a range of backgrounds and needs.

 I have worked within a range of settings supporting children, young people, couples and families including child and adolescent mental health services, community services, and specialist mental health teams.
 My experience includes working with trauma, neurodivergence, complex emotional needs, eating disorders and psychotic spectrum conditions.
-In addition to my private practice, I currently run a family and relationship support service in for adults managing these issues within the NHS.
+In addition to my private practice, I currently run a family and relationship support service for adults managing these issues within the NHS.

 I can offer support with a range of emotional and relational needs in order to help couples and families make meaningful change within their lives.
 I offer a warm, and collaborative environment where you can explore yourself and your relationships in a way that feels supportive and empowering.